Azure/PSRule.Rules.Azure/README.md

 ### Export resource data

-To validate Azure resources running in a subscription, extract the configuration data with the `Export-AzRuleData` cmdlet.
+To validate Azure resources running in a subscription, export the resource data with the `Export-AzRuleData` cmdlet.

 The `Export-AzRuleData` cmdlet exports a resource graph for one or more subscriptions that can be used for analysis with the rules in this module.

+By default, resources for the current subscription context are exported.
+See below for more options.

 Before running this command you should connect to Azure by using the `Connect-AzAccount` cmdlet.